 The juice of this succulent plant, native to northern Africa, is widely respected for its phytochemical content, particularly saponins that are said to cleanse the blood and boost the immune system, lignins that aid in absorption, and anti-inflammatory salicylic acid.

 A comforting remedy for digestive discomfort, purchase it in juice form to combine with other anti-inflammatories like cucumber, honeydew, and pear.

 3. Apple Cider Vinegar

 Try incorporating apple cider vinegar into any recipe that includes pears, apples, and cucumbers for a pleasing taste sensation.

-We like Bragg’s Organic Raw Apple Cider Vinegar because it contains live active bacterial cultures that are beneficial for your digestive track.
-It’s pretty hard to source in most grocery stores but you can find it on Amazon.
+We like Bragg’s Organic Raw Apple Cider Vinegar, because it contains live active bacterial cultures that are beneficial for your digestive tract.
+You can find it on Amazon.

 Avocados contain the beneficial omega-3 known as alpha-linolenic acid.
 They are also high in another very important nutrient, oleic acid, which is a monounsaturated fat.